charlieargue/pan-code-samples/README.md

 ### Mentoring to Staff Engineer

 - [ ] Provided regular guidance to my supervising **staff engineer** on the **latest** React (and general software) best practices, patterns, and trends — he  adopted almost all of my suggestions, including but not limited to:
-  - [ ] Typora for markdown
+  - [ ] **Typora** for markdown

-  - [ ] having a centralized markdown-based knowledge base
+  - [ ] having a **personal**, centralized, markdown-based "knowledge base" in **GitHub**

-  - [ ] switching to MBP (and guidance on that)
+  - [ ] switching to **MBP** (and guidance on that)

-  - [ ] following React community leaders such as Kent Dobbs, Ben Awad and well-known guides such as Tao of React
+  - [ ] following **React community leaders** such as Kent Dobbs, Ben Awad, as patterns such as Tao of React, "Rule of Three" or "AHA Programming"

-  - [ ] purchasing the Epic React and JavaScript Testing workshops by Kent Dobbs, upon my personal recommendation
+  - [ ] purchasing the **Epic React** and **JavaScript Testing workshops** by Kent Dobbs, upon my personal recommendation

-  - [ ] using Tabox for Chrome tab group management
+  - [ ] using **Tabox** for Chrome tab group management

   - [ ] switching to Github Desktop

   - [ ] switching to VSCode extensions such as: auto-imports, spell checker, snippets, Quokka, etc.

   - [ ] using VSCode keyboard short-cuts such as: auto-order/dedupe imports, auto-formatting, etc.

   - [ ] NOT having prettier auto-format run upon each file save, but instead centralizing prettier formatting via `husky` hooks

   - [ ] Rule of 3s, ctx-options

-  - [ ] separating App from Server state
+  - [ ] separating state into two categories: App state from Server state (and not keeping everything in Redux)

+  - [ ] successfully implementing various latest patterns and libraries for state-management, data fetching, and cache management options, including pure React Context, react-tracked, react-query, and RTK-Q (Redux was already being used)

+  - [ ] not shying away from pure React Context (he was under the misapprehension that it causes everything below it in the tree to over-render, where as only those components that consume the context do so; additionally provided POC repo ctx-options to demonstrate common solutions and patterns for dealing with over-renders)

   - [ ] he setup a shared PostMan collection upon my request for the team

   - [ ] husky

+  - [ ] centralizing library exports and cheatsheets in a separate dev-tools repo

+  - [ ] establishing caching patterns and strategies

+  - [ ] next generation API mocking for testing and development

+  - [ ] component-based rapid prototyping with StoryBook (and then using those stories for component UI unit tests via Cypress)

+  - [ ] Turbo Logger

+  - [ ]